 This may a sticker price shock moment.
 According to the National Retail Federation, back to college spending averaged $1300 in 2018.
 This is big business with college checklists resembling the lists usually reserved for wedding/bridal registries and baby shower registries.
-If you go by the many college dorm checklists, you will be faced with a list filled with items you may have never considered.
+If you go by the many college dorm checklists, you will be faced with a list filled with items you may have never considered for this move.
 Some, like gaming systems, seems a bit far-fetched.
 You are not looking to entertain your student for the next four years; just to set up a comfortable room where they can study, relax and feel a bit of that home feeling they left behind.

 16 Tips for an Easier Move In

 1. If you have a student living in a dorm, the beds are not necessarily the most comfortable.
 You will want to get a mattress protector pad, mattress cover and for the best comfort, a memory foam mattress topper.
 You will find these at Target, Walmart, Bed Bath & Beyond and many department stores.
 Consider this an investment for the next year minimally as they will be provided with a Twin XL mattress and some, if lucky a full or queen size bed.

-2. From there you will need a minimum of two sets of sheets (fitted- many students don’t bother with flat) plus pillowcases.
+2. From there you will need a minimum of two sets of sheets (fitted- many students don’t bother with flat sheets) plus pillowcases.
 No one is saying that they need the top thread count but certainly try to get a set that will not pill after one wash.
 They will want to wash their sheets once a week minimally so two should be sufficient.

 3. Next, most will want a comforter or duvet cover.
 Throw in an extra blanket as the dorm rooms tend to be kept very cold.
 A floor rug, if they have hard floors, is not a bad investment but check first to see if the room is carpeted.
 Not the Persian variety but just a rug that will cover some of the floor surfaces between the traditional two-bed dorm rooms.
 A 5’ x 7’ should be sufficient although you may consider a 7’ x 9’.